 What we don’t: Not quite as soft.

 Choosing synthetics over merino wool has clear upsides, the most notable being cost and durability.
 For half the price of the Arc’teryx Satoro AR below, the polyester Capilene Midweight by Patagonia offers similar warmth and moisture wicking capabilities.
-And it likely will last for many seasons—we have Capilene tops that are six years old and counting despite heavy use.
+And it likely will last for many seasons—we have Capilene tops that are seven years old and counting despite heavy use.

 What do you sacrifice by going with a synthetic baselayer over merino?
 Polyester is decently comfortable but not as soft against the skin, and it doesn’t repel odor as well as wool.
 This doesn’t mean that your Capilene will get stinky super quickly, but you will find yourself putting them through the wash more often.
 However, not everyone wants to spend $100 or more on a baselayer, which is why we love a number of synthetic options in Patagonia’s Capilene line.
 For less or more warmth, try the Capilene Lightweight and Thermal Weight versions.